redaoui97/pipex/README.md

 ------------------------------------------------------------------------------------------------------------------------------

 Project:
-Allowed function:
+Allowed function: <br>
--perror: prints a descriptive eror message to stderr -strerror:accepts an error number argument ernum and returns a pointer to the corresponding message string <br>
+-perror: prints a descriptive eror message to stderr <br>
+-strerror:accepts an error number argument ernum and returns a pointer to the corresponding message string <br>
 -access: <br>
 -dup: <br>